London: Topography

 Modern London stands on the Thames, its primary geographical feature, a navigable river which crosses the city from the south-west to the east.
 The Thames Valley is a flood plain surrounded by gently rolling hills including Parliament Hill, Addington Hills, and Primrose Hill.
 Historically London grew up at the lowest bridging point on the Thames.
 The Thames was once a much broader, shallower river with extensive marshlands; at high tide, its shores reached five times their present width.

 Since the Victorian era the Thames has been extensively embanked, and many of its London tributaries now flow underground.
 The Thames is a tidal river, and London is vulnerable to flooding.
-The threat has increased over time because of a slow but continuous rise in high water level caused by climate change and by the slow 'tilting' of the British Isles (up in Scotland and Northern Ireland and down in southern parts of England, Wales and Ireland) as a result of post-glacial rebound.
+The threat has increased over time because of a slow but continuous rise in high water level caused by climate change and by the slow 'tilting' of the British Isles as a result of post-glacial rebound.

-In 1974 a decade of work began on the construction of the Thames Barrier across the Thames at Woolwich to deal with this threat.
-While the barrier is expected to function as designed until roughly 2070, concepts for its future enlargement or redesign are already being discussed.

-London has had a small number of earthquakes over the years, notably those of 1750 which macroseismic information indicates had their epicentres directly under the city.
-In 2018, two active faults were discovered running parallel to each other, directly under the centre of the city.
-Furthermore, the city has been damaged at least twice (with fatalities) in the earthquakes of 1382 and 1580.
-Those earthquakes had their epicentres under the English Channel.
-London's building code is being redrawn so that every new structure must be able to withstand an earthquake of at least 6.5 on the Richter scale.